 Some people think depression is just being sad, but it’s more than that.
 By talking about depression, we help others understand that it’s a real problem that needs care, just like a cold or a broken arm.

 When we know the signs of depression, we can help someone before it gets worse.
 Think of it like fixing a tiny crack in a wall before it becomes a big hole.
-Early help leads to faster depression relief.
+Early help leads to faster recovery.

 When people talk about their feelings, it helps others understand and support them.
 It’s like holding an umbrella for someone during a storm—you’re helping them get through it.